 (1) A First Degree Relative Has Celiac

-If you have a first degree relative with celiac disease, but you test negative for celiac disease, you might consider getting a genetic test as a next step to see if you need to continue screening for celiac disease or if you’re in the clear.
+If you have a first degree relative with celiac, but you test negative for celiac, you might consider getting a genetic test as a next step to see if you need to continue screening for the disorder or if you’re in the clear.
 Remember, celiac can “turn on” at anytime, so you’ll want to regularly screen yourself.

 (2) You Were Not Tested for Celiac Before Implementing a Gluten-Free Diet

-Second, a lot of people do a genetic test for celiac disease if they’ve already implemented a gluten-free diet before they were tested for celiac disease.
+A lot of people take a genetic test for celiac disease if they’ve already implemented a gluten-free diet before they were tested for celiac disease.

 Remember, you must be eating gluten in order for any celiac disease test to be positive.
 This is why many people who go gluten free before ruling out celiac disease take the controversial Gluten Challenge, which allows them to get tested for celiac disease after implementing a gluten-free diet.

 If your genetic test is negative for both DQ2 and DQ8 genes, like my son’s test, then you know it’s not celiac disease causing your symptoms and it’s more likely a gluten sensivitity (more on gluten sensivitity to come).

 Curiosity may seem like a trivial reason to get tested, but let me tell you, I’ve always been curious where the celiac disease gene(s) came from in my family.
-My mom’s side of the family always complained of “stomach” issues, like IBS, yet my dad’s side has a history of autoimmune disorders and cancer.
+My mom’s side of the family always complained of stomach issues, like IBS and acid reflux, yet my dad’s side has a history of autoimmune disorders and cancer.

 I would love for my parents to get tested for the celiac disease gene so I can know which side of the family it came from.